dev-choivlad/drum-kit/README.md

 # drum-kit
 Fun web application.
-Open to drum like a real drummer :sunglasses:!
+Open demo and use keyboard to drum like a real drummer :sunglasses:!

 [see the demo](https://dev-choivlad.github.io/drum-kit/ "Click to open the demo")